 FREE TOPMUSIC WEBINAR:

-If you’ve felt these challenges with your students and you’re looking for solutions - we’ve got you covered.
+If you’ve felt these challenges with your students - we’ve got you covered.

-Know which strategies to use for specific textures and challenges
+Know which books to use and when to use them

 Your webinar host and founder of TopMusicCo, the world's biggest online community of independent music teachers.
 Tim has 20+ years’ classroom and music teaching experience including 10 years of music entrepreneurship.
 He's an internationally-recognised speaker, author, podcaster and blogger and holds degrees including an MBA, BMus and DipEd.

 Janna Williamson runs an independent piano studio in the suburbs of Chicago and coaches piano teachers around the world.
 She has been an MTNA Nationally Certified Teacher of Music since 2004 and holds bachelors and masters degrees in piano performance.
 Janna enjoys performing solo or collaboratively and can be heard throughout the Chicago area on a regular basis.